 Maniototo Community Board

 The Maniototo Community Board has 5 members (4 elected, 1 appointed from Council).
-The Maniototo ward encompasses both the urban and rural communities and has a population of 1860.
+The Maniototo ward encompasses both the urban and rural communities.
 The main urban towns are Ranfurly and Naseby.
 The ward includes the settlements of Wedderburn, Oturehua, Pateraroa, Kyeburn and Waipiata.

 Introducing your Board...